Shaista Khilji: Career

 After completing her Ph.D., Khilji moved to Canada where she joined McGill University and then Carleton University as an Assistant Professor of Management and Strategy.
 In 2003, she moved to the United States, where she began teaching at the American University.
 In 2005, she joined The George Washington University as an Assistant Professor of Human and Organizational Studies, becoming Associate Professor in 2007 and a Full Professor in 2013.
 At GW, in 2015, she launched Master's program in Organizational Leadership & Learning (OLL) in on-campus and online formats.
 Khilji stepped down as the Program Director in 2021.
 In 2018, she became interested in humanistic leadership, and humanizing leadership education.
 This led her to launch The Humanizing Initiative in 2020 – that seeks to humanize leadership and organizations, as well cultivate humanistic leadership.

 Khilji founded the South Asian Journal of Business Studies to expand the scope of international business theory.
-This Journal has contributed significantly to highlighting promoting South Asian business practices and research.
+This Journal has contributed to highlighting promoting South Asian business practices and research.

 Research and work

-Throughout her academic career, Khilji has been involved in unconventional organizational research where "either or both the sample and context are unusual by today's norms".
+Throughout her academic career, Khilji has been involved in organizational research.
 Her research has focused on the fields of international human resource management (IHRM), cross-cultural management, globalization, gender, talent management, grand challenges, and humanistic leadership.